wp-plugins/the-events-calendar-category-colors/readme.txt

 Some icons by <a href="http://p.yusukekamiyamane.com/">Yusuke Kamiyamane</a>.
 All rights reserved.

+Thanks to jonahcoyote for some early help and direction.

+Big thanks to Barry Hughes (WebsiteBakery) for refactoring code and Legend Superpowers.

 == Upgrade Notice ==

 = 0.5 =
 This version integrates more tightly with The Events Calendar plugin putting settings on the same page.